Bill documents — Welfare Reform Act 2012

 Details of the Public Bill Committee and report stage proceedings in the House of Commons.
 The documents contain the text of amendments considered at each sitting and show whether it was agreed to, negatived (not agreed), not called, not moved or withdrawn.

-House of Commons Library Research Papers and House of Lords Library Notes aim to be politically impartial.
-They contain factual information as well as a range of opinions on each subject.
-Research Papers and Library Notes on Bills are produced before Second Reading and, in the Commons, after Committee Stage.
+House of Commons Library and House of Lords Library briefing papers aim to be politically impartial, containing factual information as well as a range of opinions on each subject.
+Briefing papers on Bills are produced before Second Reading and, in the Commons, after Committee Stage.